jdnoh/MonteCarloIsing/README.md

 This program is written in CUDA and tested on Ubuntu 21.04 with CUDA-tool-kit 11.

 1) hwo to compile
-  $ nvcc -O2 cudaIsing_AB.cu -lculand_static -lculibos -lm
+  $ nvcc -O2 cudaIsing_AB.cu -lcurand_static -lculibos -lm

 2) how to run
   $ ./a.out 1024 1000 10